Ferdinandeum Innsbruck

 More information

-The library of the Ferdinandeum Innsbruck is open all year round from Tuesday to Friday from 10 am to 1 pm and from 2 pm to 5 pm, closed on public holidays.
+The Ferdinandeum Innsbruck stays open every day (except on Mondays) all year round, closed due to refurbishment works from the 1st of July on.
+The library is open all year round from Tuesday to Friday from 10 am to 1 pm and from 2 pm to 5 pm, closed on public holidays.

 Suggest an edit/correction